South Florida Goodwill workers making protective gear for healthcare workers

 But because of the pandemic, there are only about 50 employees working right now putting together medical gear for a local hospital.

-Landsberg says they will be donating about 30,000 secondary masks made with left over camouflage and about 12,000 isolation gowns to Baptist Health South Florida.
+Landsberg said they will be donating about 30,000 secondary masks made with leftover camouflage and about 12,000 isolation gowns for Baptist Health South Florida.

 “They sourced a fabric that would do a good enough job with isolation gowns if they were running out,” Landsberg said.